 You also don’t have to use Unlock NYC to report!
 If you prefer, you can report directly to agencies and organizations such as the NYC Commission on Human Rights, the HRA/DSS Source of Income Unit, the Fair Housing Justice Center, the New York State Division of Human Rights, the New York State Attorney General's Office, or the Fordham Right to Housing Clinic.

 No, we’re not brokers!
 But, we do offer tools, tips, and solidarity to support you throughout the apartment search process.
 Many of our team members and volunteers have been through the housing search process with a voucher in NYC, and can speak about what worked for them.
 Everyone’s situation is different, and we speak from our own experiences in the spirit of community-building and mutual aid.

 Our team does not have any lawyers on staff and we cannot provide legal advice or representation.
 However, if you ask us to, we can connect you with an organization who can talk to you about your rights and options under the law and may be able to connect you with legal services.
 The Met Council on Housing also has a guide to finding a lawyer for housing-related issues here, which you may find helpful.

 Unlock NYC is working on just one specific piece of a big challenge: ensuring that every New Yorker with a voucher has a fair, efficient, and respectful housing search.
 There are organizations all over the city who have been doing amazing work to support voucher holders for much longer than we have, and we want to make sure you know about them!
-We are building an online learning center for voucher holders that will launch in 2022, but in the meantime we made this list of resources you might find helpful.
+We are building an online learning center for voucher holders that will launch soon, but in the meantime we made this list of resources you might find helpful.